 In addition to predatory beetles, various species of bugs and flies eat large amounts of pests.
 A lacewing larva, for example, can consume up to 500 aphids during its 2- to 3-week lifespan.
 For this reason, they are often released in greenhouses.
 Many species of ichneumon wasps are valuable beneficials used in pest control.
 They parasitize eggs, larvae and adult insects.
 However, releasing beneficial insects in a field of crops is not enough.
 Field margins, conservation strips, hedges and other near-natural refuges are indispensable starting points for biological pest control.
 To encourage as wide a range of natural enemies as possible, a mix of newly established and existing landscape elements is necessary.
 Crop rotations and crop management that take the life cycles of the beneficials into account are also helpful.
 Part of the area should not be cultivated, and the soil should be worked sparingly, because many types of insects overwinter beneath the surface.
-To promote beneficial organisms adequately, ecologists recommend the creation and linking of near-natural habitats for at least 20 percent of all landscapes.
+To promote beneficial organisms adequately, ecologists recommend the creation and link- Biological control can protect crops and avoid the risks inherent in using agrochemicals - such as the development of resistance ing of near-natural habitats for at least 20 percent of all landscapes.